Lost (Cher Lloyd song)

-"Lost" is a song by English singer Cher Lloyd from her upcoming third studio album.
-It was released on 24 April 2020 under Universal Music Group as the second single from the album.
+"Lost" is a song by English singer Cher Lloyd.
+It was released on 24 April 2020 under Universal Music Group.
 An accompanying video directed by Raja Virdi was released on April 24.
 Writing for The Guardian, Leonie Cooper said: "There is something heartening about this largely harmless return."

 Background and production

 After releasing her album Sorry I'm Late in 2014, Lloyd went on a musical hiatus before releasing several songs between 2016 and 2019.
 After signing a new record deal with Polydor Records & Universal Music Germany, she released "None of My Business" in 2018 and "M.I.A" in 2019, both in October.
 Several months later, Lloyd began teasing "Lost" for a week before being released in April.

 The song was written by Raphaella, Casey Smith, Patrick Jordan-Patrikios, Boy Matthews, Youthonix & Cher Lloyd while it was mixed and mastered by Lex Barkey.
 Hitimpulse produced the song and have been consistent producers for Lloyd since the aforementioned singles.